Rageh Omaar

 Rageh Omaar (/ˈrægi ˈoʊmɑːr/; Raage Oomaar; born 19 July 1967) is a Somali-born British journalist and writer.
 He was a BBC world affairs correspondent, where he made his name reporting from Iraq.
 In September 2006, he moved to a new post at Al Jazeera English, where he presented the nightly weekday documentary series Witness until January 2010.
 The Rageh Omaar Report, first aired in February 2010, is a one-hour, monthly investigative documentary in which he reports on international current affairs stories.
 From January 2013, he became a special correspondent and presenter for ITV News, reporting on a broad range of news stories, as well as producing special in-depth reports from around the UK and further afield.
 A year after his appointment, Omaar was promoted to international affairs editor for ITV News.
 Since October 2015, alongside his duties as international affairs editor, he has been a deputy newscaster of ITV News at Ten.
 Since September 2017, Omaar has occasionally presented the ITV Lunchtime News including the ITV News London Lunchtime Bulletin and the ITV Evening News.

 Early life

-Omaar was born in 1967 in Hargeisa, Somaliland Republic, to Abdullahi and Sahra Omaar.
-His father was an accountant who became a businessman, a representative of Massey Ferguson tractors, founder of the country's first independent newspaper, and was responsible for introducing Coca-Cola to Somalia.
-A Muslim, his family is originally from Hargeisa.
+Omaar was born in 1967 in Hargeisa, Somali Republic, to Abdullahi and Sahra Omaar.
+His father was an accountant who became a businessman, a representative of Massey Ferguson tractors, and the founder of the country's first independent newspaper.
+He was also responsible for introducing Coca-Cola to Somalia.
+Omaar is a Muslim.

 Omaar moved to the United Kingdom at the age of two.
 He has several siblings: his elder brother, Mohamed Abdullahi Omaar, was a former Foreign Minister of Somalia.